qidi-community/Plus4-Wiki/content/troubleshooting-vfa/README.md

 ### Check belts and pulleys

 Run your finger across all your belts and feel if there is any debris attached to them.
+Use a cloth to gently wipe off the belts.

 Check your idler pulleys are clean and spinning when the belts move.
 You want all of your pulleys to spin freely without resistance.